wrong-commit/AusPohzt/README.md

 # CI/CD
 A GitHub Action pipeline is configured to build, test, and deploy the application.
+DB Migrations are tested before releasing the application.

 # DB Migrations
 DB Migrations are handled by the `db-migrate` npm package.